 R install notes for Macintosh Users

-The following notes are for installing R, Emacs, and RStudio on MacOS 10.12 (Sierra).
-We recommend ensuring that your MacOS (Macintosh Operating System) is up to date and that you have no software updates pending before following the steps below (you can open the App Store app on your computer and go to Updates; all the MacOS updates are listed there).
+The following notes are for installing R, Emacs, and RStudio on macOS 10.13.6 (High Sierra).
+We recommend ensuring that your macOS (Macintosh Operating System) is up-to-date and that you have no software updates pending before following the steps below (you can open the App Store app on your computer and go to Updates; all the MacOS updates are listed there).

 R Install Notes for Macintosh Users

 With R versions 3.4.0 and newer, the versions of XQuartz, clang, and gfortran required are not provided by Apple.
 We also suggest installing the latest version of Xcode (available in the App Store).
 Without clang or gfortran, packages such as Rstan will not compile properly and will be unusable.
-This page provides a guide for installing R 3.4.1 and its dependencies.
-It is TOTALLY FINE if you haven't heard about any of these packages - they usually run behind the scenes.
-Please and just be patient to follow through the steps listed here, and you will have a more pleasant R learning experience (we promise).
+This page provides a guide for installing R 3.5.1 and its dependencies.
+It is TOTALLY FINE if you haven't heard about any of these software packages - they usually run behind the scenes.
+Please just be patient and follow through the steps listed here.
+You will have a more pleasant R learning experience (we promise).

-Step 2.
+Step 4 - Download and Install XQuartz.
 Go to https://www.xquartz.org/ and download the latest "XQuartz-x.x.xx.dmg" file.
 Open the .dmg file and double click on the .pkg file to start the installation process.
 Follow all steps in the installation help window.

-Step 3.
-Navigate to https://cran.r-project.org/.
+Step 5 - Download R. Navigate to https://cran.r-project.org/.
 Click on "Download R for (Mac) OS X".
-Download the R-3.4.1.pkg file, but DO NOT open it yet.
+Download the R-3.5.1.pkg file, but DO NOT open it yet.
 We want to install all of the dependencies prior to installing R.

 Downloading a User Interface